disc5/RESTPluginTemplate/README.md

 This extension can be used as a starting point when developing new extensions.

+As any other extension, to use the template together with the ILIAS REST Plugin you need to copy the folder template to the extensions folder of the plugin (e.g. Rest/RESTController/extensions/template).

 #### Features:
 It provides exemplary routes to create, read, update and delete simple "items" (CRUD).